vladimir-trifonov/catstagram/README.md

 ## Starting the Project
 - Install the dependencies using `yarn install`
-- Add PASTEBIN_API_KEY to development.env and/or production.env files
+- Important: Add PASTEBIN_API_KEY to development.env and/or production.env files
 - Start the project using `yarn start`

 #### `yarn start`